Resources

 3) The Convenience of Network Hospitals:

 Insurance companies provide a list of hospitals for your treatment.
-Here, you have the liberty to choose your preferred hospital from the list as per your convenience.
-With this cover, you can choose a hospital in your locality and settle your claim in a hassle-free manner.
+Here, you have the liberty to choose your preferred hospital from the list at your convenience.
+With this cover, you can choose a hospital in your locality and settle your claim hassle-free.

 Pre-hospitalisation and post-hospitalisation in health insurance usually work on a reimbursement model.
 Here’s an example.